divolte/divolte-collector/docs/mapping_reference.rst

     map header('header-name').commaSeparated() onto 'fieldName'

 :Description:
   The comma separated string of all values associated with the given HTTP header from the incoming request.
-A HTTP header can be present in a request multiple times, yielding multiple values for the same header name.
-This joins that list using a comma as separator.
+If the HTTP header is present in the requested multiple times, the header values are joined using a comma as separator.

 :Type:
   :code:`String`